bcgov/landuseplanning-api/README.md

 # bcgov/landuseplanning-api

-Minimal API for the GCPE LUP [Public](https://github.com/bcgov/landuseplanning-public) and [Admin](https://github.com/bcgov/landuseplanning-admin) apps -->
+Minimal API for the Land Use Planning [Public](https://github.com/bcgov/landuseplanning-public) and [Admin](https://github.com/bcgov/landuseplanning-admin) apps -->

 ## How to run this